Veselun3007/ModelPlaneInfo.WebEditor/Readme.md

 # ModelPlaneInfo.WebEditor

 An old course project designed to introduce the ASP .NET MVC Framework.
-The ASP .NET Framework is deprecated.
+The ASP .NET Framework isn`t cross-platform.
 ASP .NET Core is currently recommended.
-The project was developed on an old platform due to the need to comply with the requirements of the technical task.
+The project was developed on an ASP .NET MVC Framework due to the need to comply with the requirements of the technical task.

 ## Project structure
 ```bash